-- They were not enrolled in both Medicare Part A and Part B for every month during the measurement period, unless part year enrollment was the result of new enrollment or death.
+- They were not enrolled in both Medicare Part A and Part B for every month during the performance period, unless part year enrollment was the result of new enrollment or death.

-- They were enrolled in a private Medicare health plan (e.g., a Medicare Advantage or a Medicare private FFS plan) for any month during the measurement period.
+- They were enrolled in a private Medicare health plan (e.g., a Medicare Advantage or a Medicare private FFS plan) for any month during the performance period.

-- They resided outside the United States or its territories during any month of the measurement period.
+- They resided outside the United States or its territories during any month of the performance period.

 - They are covered by the Railroad Retirement Board.

-The denominator for the measure is the number of beneficiary months attributed to a TIN or TIN-NPI during the measurement period.
+The denominator for the measure is the number of beneficiary months attributed to a TIN or TIN-NPI during the performance period.